dsingh161/TC2/README.md

                    pattern of where the pictures are placed in the artwork page would force the users eyes to explore more.
 Since I'm using a fictional character from the beloved "The Office" show, I figured most of the audience would be "The Office" fans.
-To cater to them, I tried to reference some funny office bits (ex: asian jim family photo, dwight as a buyer).
+To cater to them, I tried to reference some funny office bits (ex: asian jim family photo, dwight as a buyer, kevin chili gif).
 I chose the sleek and minimal design to mimic Pam's style, which is very minimal and professional.

 CHALLENGE - I think I really challenged myself with this project.
 I've never created an html site from scratch before
             and haven't had that much experience with html in general.
 I've also never used jekyll before.
 So, through